stepbrobd/consistency-z3/docs/slides/2023-12-05/main.typ

   == Objectives

   + model distributed semantics
-  + verify said semantic satisfies its specifications
+  + verify a given semantic satisfies its specifications
   + check pair-wise compatibility
   + composition of two or more systems

-]
+  // ultimately, a tool that takes in a log a spits out what semantics it satisfies
+  // and what does each of its sub-services satisfies ]

 #slide[